groovy9/Node-Express-SQLite-Raw-SQL-Gateway-Example/README.md

 curl --data '{"password":"foobar"}' -H "content-type:application/json" localhost:3000/bcrypt
 ```

-Just insert the string that spits out into the 'pass' column of the passwords table and then you can
-authenticate with the password 'foobar'
+Just insert the string that spits out (minutes any enclosing quotes) into the 'pass' column of the passwords table and then you can authenticate with the password 'foobar'